mfridh01/softres/README.md

 1. When the ML loot a mob and there are items with the configured itemrarity or higher in the lootlist, he will have to go through some steps.
     1. First the ML press "Prepare Item".
         1. What this does is that it will take the first item in the lootlist and prepare it for rolls.
+        1. **Big note**.
+This ONLY *prepares* the item for rolls, nothing else.
+Press "Next Item" to toggle between the items dropped, if the ML wants to roll one item before the others.
     1. Press the type of Roll that the ML want to announce.
 (Raid, MS, OS, FFA. -OR- **SoftRes** if there are reservers.)
     1. If there is a winner, you simply MasterLoot that item.
     1. If no one wants the item you can do three things: